 In graduate school, Andy Mitchell discovered a different world from his undergraduate experience.
 At Texas A&M University, far from his Pennsylvania home, Andy's new life was busy and stressful, and his peers were skeptical and cynical.
 He knew only a few Christians.

-So while earning a Ph.D. in organic chemistry, Andy helped start Christian Graduate Student Network, equipped by Campus Crusade's Grad Resources.
+So while earning a Ph.D. in organic chemistry, Andy helped start Christian Graduate Student Network, equipped by Cru's Grad Resources.

 "Many grad students will go on to become our nation's leaders and professors, but during their studies, they often feel lonely and isolated," says Nick Repak, director of Grad Resources.